Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers: Preliminary

 \subsection{Threat Model}

 \textbf{\textit{Attacker’s Goal.}} The attacker aims to poison the training graph by injecting backdoor triggers into a small set of nodes and assigning them a predefined target class label.
 The GNN trained on this poisoned graph will then associate the trigger with the target class.
 As a result, it misclassifies trigger-injected nodes at test time while maintaining normal performance on clean nodes.
-To ensure the transferability of backdoors across different GNNs, the attack should be designed to satisfy the following properties: 1) \textit{Model-agnostic}: The attack should be able to transfer across various GNN architectures (\emph{e.g.}, GCN, GAT, GraphSAGE ) and learning approaches (supervised, contrastive, or prompt-based).
-This requires designing triggers that utilize fundamental graph properties instead of architecture-specific characteristics.
-2) \textit{Stealthy}: The trigger injection should preserve the natural structural and feature patterns of the original graph to evade detection by both human inspection and automated defense mechanisms.
-This requires maintaining reasonable node degrees, local clustering coefficients, and consistent feature distributions.

-\textbf{\textit{Attacker’s Knowledge and Capability.}} In this paper, following prior studies~\cite{Zhang_2024}, we focus on gray-box backdoor attacks targeting node classification tasks.
-In a gray-box scenario, attackers have access to training data, including node attributes, graph structure, and label information, but do not know the specific architecture or parameters of the target model.
+\textbf{\textit{Attacker’s Knowledge and Capability.}} Following prior studies~\cite{Zhang_2024}, we focus on gray-box backdoor attacks targeting node classification tasks.
+In a gray-box scenario, attackers have access to a small part of training data, including node attributes, graph structure, and label information, but do not know the specific architecture or parameters of the target model.
 In our work, the architecture includes both the GNN structure and the learning paradigm.
-Within a predefined budget, the attacker can inject triggers and assign target labels to nodes in the training graph, thereby poisoning either prompt-based mechanisms or model learning processes.
+Within a predefined budget, the attacker can inject triggers and assign target labels to nodes in the training graph.